 Iconic Australian painter, Arthur Boyd was so captivated by the Shoalhaven landscape, that he donated his famous homestead and studio, Bundanon Trust, to the Australian people.
-Visit on a Sunday for an excellent day trip, where you can be treated to a guided tour of the property and grounds, beautifully nestled alongside the Shoalhaven River.
+Visit on a Sunday for an excellent day trip.
+You can be treated to a guided tour of the property and grounds, beautifully nestled alongside the Shoalhaven River.
 An assortment of works by the Boyd family are displayed here in addition to pieces from many other well-known Australian artists such as Sir Sidney Nolan, John Perceval and Brett Whiteley.

 Events & Festivals

 We’ve got an array of interesting museums for you to learn something new and revel in the past.
 Australia’s Naval Aviation history is brilliantly showcased at the Fleet Air Arm Museum at HMAS Albatross.
-Located inside a very cool hangar-style building, it’s even equipped with its very own flight simulator, a must try during your visit!
+Located inside a very cool hangar-style building, it’s even equipped with its very own flight simulator.
+A must try during your visit!

 Craft & Artisan

-By the water in Greenwell Point, you’ll find the lovely Point Gallery and Craft, picturesquely located right near the oyster farms of beautiful Crookhaven River.
+By the water in Greenwell Point, you’ll find the lovely Point Gallery and Craft.
+Picturesquely located right near the oyster farms of beautiful Crookhaven River.
 You can shop a collection of unique ceramics, leatherwork and mosaics here.
-For those who’d like to get the chance to actualy meet our local makers, pay a visit to Kangaroo Valley Woodcrafts and Kangaroo Valley Leadlights stores - where you might catch a glimpse of some talented creatives at work.
+For those who’d like to get the chance to actually meet our local makers, pay a visit to Kangaroo Valley Woodcrafts and Kangaroo Valley Leadlights stores.
+You might even catch a glimpse of some talented creatives at work.